dsc-courses/dsc152-2026-sp/syllabus.md

 after you join the class.

 1. Join [Campuswire][campuswire] (join code: 1733).
 2. Check if you can access [Gradescope][gradescope].
-If not, send a private message to the instructional staff on Campuswire with your name, PID, and email address, then we can add you so you can submit assignments.
+If not, make a post on Campuswire to "instructors & TAs" with your name, PID, and email address, then we can add you so you can submit assignments.
 3. Read the syllabus and course website and complete the Syllabus Check on Canvas/Gradescope.
 4. Fill out the Welcome Survey on Canvas/Gradescope.